Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust/index.md

 To the uninitiated, CHIP-8 is an interpreted programming language developed by Joseph Weisbecker in the mid-1970s.
 The goal of CHIP-8 was to allow video games to be easily programmed and portable across computers having CHIP-8 implementations.
-A CHIP-8 virtual machine resembles a very basic computer as it has addressable memory, registers, opcodes, a stack, and sound.
+A CHIP-8 virtual machine resembles a very basic computer as it has addressable memory, a CPU, and basic input and output.

 I also made the decision to use [Rust](https://www.rust-lang.org/) which was used on the stream.
 I was interested in Rust at the time and decided using it in this project would be a good excuse to